Even on vacation I struggle with goal-setting and achievement.

 That same boyfriend claimed that if he ever got close to a space ship, he would walk right on board and fly away into the unknown without thinking twice about who he left behind.
 (Me.)

 “What if you died five seconds after you got into the spaceship?”
-I asked, because I wanted to support him but because I also didn’t want him to waste his life working toward a stupid goal when he could be focusing on me.
+I asked, because although I wanted to support him but I didn’t want him to waste his life working toward a stupid goal when he could be focusing on me.

 “Totally worth it,” he answered.